 - international student?

 - At this time, there are no government student loans available for international students.
 We do not participate in the U.S. Student Loan Program.
-However, you may be eligible for certain Lethbridge College awards and scholarships, but do not rely on these to fund your education as they are limited in number and value.
+And, while you may be eligible for certain Lethbridge College awards and scholarships, please do not rely on these to fund your education as they are limited in number and value.
 There is an expectation that you planned for your out-of-country education and have finances in place.

 Academic Upgrading and ESL

 Please note that our foundational learning grant funding allocation has been fully allotted for the 2023-24 academic year and we have a waitlist.